bookingcom/perfsuite-ios/README.md

 ### Screen identifiers

 All screen-level metrics are coming from PerformanceSuite to your code with the `UIViewController` object.
-To convert view controller object to a string identifier you may use such approach:
+To convert view controller object to a `ScreenIdentifier` you may use such approach:

 - Define `PerformanceScreen` enum with screen identifiers for all your screens
 - Define protocol `PerformanceTrackableScreen` where every screen should return this enum